ReScience/ReScience-submission/article/Tallec-Blier-Kalainathan-2019.md

 reinforcement learning algorithms (@rlblogpost, @henderson).
 Our own implementation reached a best score of 895, below the 906 reported in the paper, but much better than the second best benchmark reported which is around
-780. Results are further detailled in the tables and fig.\ref{fig:curves}.
+780. Results are further detailled in the tables and fig. @fig:curves.
-Fig.\ref{fig:curves} displays the learning curves of CMAES in the three considered setups.
+Fig. @fig:curves displays the learning curves of CMAES in the three considered setups.
 Solid lines represent the mean performance and standard deviation of the population, while dashed line represent the maximal performance.
 At test time, we select the best performing element of the CMAES population.

 ## Additional experiments